 For example, imagine you received an award for a community project you helped complete.
 Rather than accepting it as a token of appreciation, you might think you’re receiving the award for superficial reasons.

 Using psychology, you may learn to accept the positive things in your life and recognize your value to the world.

 “I Know What’s Going To Happen”

-Also called fortune-telling in cognitive psychology, this cognitive error means that you think you know what will happen next even though you have little or no evidence to go on.
 Consider what would happen if you thought you would never get a new job just because you had not found one yet.
-With that thought in your mind, you might give up trying altogether.
-By recognizing that there are many different possible outcomes, you can face the job search with more positivity and hopefulness.
+With that thought in your mind, you might give up trying for a new job altogether.
+By recognizing that there are many different possible outcomes, you may face the job search with more positivity and hopefulness.

 “It’s Not That Important”

-Another cognitive psychology distortion is minimizing positive things.
-Imagine this: Your boss calls you into their office to tell you how pleased they are with your performance and they've decided to give you a promotion.
-But you tell yourself you didn't do anything special except stay at the job long enough.
-And even though others wanted the promotion, you think it's meaningless.
-So, you don't feel happy, excited, or positive.
-A cognitive therapist can help you recognize that, yes, this is a significant recognition of the outstanding work you’ve accomplished.
+Another distortion is minimizing positive things.
+Imagine this hypothetical scenario: Your boss calls you into their office to tell you how pleased they are with your performance, and they've decided to give you a promotion.
+You tell yourself you didn't do anything special except stay at the job long enough.
+Even though others want the promotion, you feel like it's meaningless, so you don't feel happy, excited, or optimistic.

 “I Feel That Way, So It’s True”

-It’s healthy to experience and express emotions.
-However, when you engage in emotional reasoning, you let your emotions influence your thoughts and actions.
-For example, if you feel anxious, you might think that something scary is going to happen.
-But as you develop healthier thought processes, you can notice your feelings without letting them influence the choices you make.
+For example, if you feel anxious, you might think something scary will happen.
+As you develop new thought processes, you may notice your feelings without letting them influence your choices.